anand0xff/fourieroptics_stsci/README.md

 The same phase aberration is used to create the images, with different pupils.
 The GS algorithm then tries to find the phase aberrations in each case.
 It fails in example 0 but succeeds in the others.
 I change the pupil geometry, destroying the symmetry the ** gs0__input_pup.fits ** circular pupil.

 ** Open question: **  Why is that so?
 It may be that if one tries several random pupil phase arrays (between +/- 1.5 radians, i.e. about +/- pi/2) you might get some or many of them to converge to the correct phase.
-I have not investigated particular case.
+I have not investigated this particular case.

 There's some degeneracy in a symmetric pupil that allows two phase maps to create the same image intensity pattern.
 Can you figure out what that is?
 Here's a [hint](https://www.osapublishing.org/oe/abstract.cfm?uri=oe-24-14-15506) (early in the introduction.
 Can you demonstrate this to yourself mathematically?
 Also look at Figure 3 of this paper.)